Patroni cluster management commands v23

 tpaexec test cluster_name

-TPA detects the current role of nodes during deploy regardless of what config.yml contains, for example, if a different node is the leader.
+TPA will detect the current role of nodes during deploy regardless of what config.yml contains, for example if a different node is the leader.